jnylam/jnylam.github.io/_courses/146-f16/homework05.md

 ## Extra credit: programming a binary search tree

 Complete the implementation of the binary search tree started in class.
+You know you are done when the `main` function runs correctly with all commented lines uncommented, and printing shows the expected behavior of a BST.

 [BST starter code](https://glot.io/snippets/ej354dtkn2)

 ## Submission

+Homework should be submitted on Canvas:

-Solutions to the written problems should be turned in on Canvas as a __single PDF file__.
+* solutions to the written problems should be submitted as a __single PDF file__.

-The extra credit assignment should be turned in separately.
-Save the code to a single file named `main.py` and turn that in on Canvas under "Homework 5 extra credit".
+* optional: the extra credit assignment should be turned in as a separate file.
+Save the code to a single file named __`main.py`__.

 ---
 Options for making PDFs: